isabelxklee/dev-blog-posts/beginners_guide_to_git.md

 ## Commands
 #### git add
-Adds any files that have been changed to the staging zone...
+Adds any files that have been changed to git's staging zone so that it is ready to be committed.
+Think of it as adding a tracker to your files, so that git knows what has changed or been updated.

 #### git commit
 Saves a snapshot of your work.
 It's like a checkpoint that you can always revert back to.
 All commits are accessible on your repository and you can see the exact changes that you made.